EyeLoveKnots

 Finish:

-Turn to WS facing, and fold in half with the seeds equal on one side.
+Turn to the wrong side (aka back side) facing, and fold in half with the seeds equal on one side.
 Keep in mind that your sunglasses will slide in with the top of the sunglasses against the inside, and the bottom of the sunglasses following the curve of the watermelon, so stitch up the way you want them to face.

 Skip the 1st 11 stitches (equals 3″ wide) and attach yarn to the 12th stitch through both layers.
 Chain 1, and slip stitch through both layers all the way down.